typelevel/natchez-http4s/modules/docs/src/main/paradox/index.md

 This is a support library for using [Natchez]() with [Http4s]().
 It provides the following things:

 1. A mechanism to discharge a `Trace[F]` constraint on `HttpRoutes[F]`, which constructs the required ambient span from incoming headers when possible, otherwise creating a root span.
-1. A middleware which adds standard request/response header information to the top-level span associated with a request, as well as extended fields for failure cases.
+1. A server middleware which adds standard request/response header information to the top-level span associated with a request, as well as extended fields for failure cases.
+1. A client middleware which creates a span around outgoing requests and sends that span's kernel in outgoing headers.

 See below, then check out the `examples/` module in the repo for a working example with a real tracing back-end.